Energinet-DataHub/energy-origin/doc/architecture/domains/auth.md

 ## Tokens

 It is important to understand there is one token meant for outside the cluster and one meant for inside the cluster.
 Both these tokens are made by the Auth domain.
-The inner tokens relays user details and related information to each domain, so they never has to ask for additional information.
-The outer tokens relays user settings to the frontend.
+The back-facing tokens relays user details and related information to each domain, so they never has to ask for additional information.
+The front-facing tokens relays user settings to the frontend.

-**Outer token**: Frontend-oriented roles/features/capabilities
+**Front-facing token**: Frontend-oriented roles/features/capabilities
 ```jsonc
 {
   "sub": "1234567890",